mehermvr/rko_lio/README.md

 The python interface to our system can be convenient to investigate recorded data offline as you don't need to setup a ROS environment first.

-Our PyPI release currently supports only Linux (python >= 3.9) systems.
-We will add support for Windows and Mac-OS soon!

 You can install RKO_LIO by simply

 ```bash
 pip install rko_lio
 ```

+We provide wheels for Linux, macOS, and Windows.

 <details>
 <summary>Optional dependencies</summary>